 Animas is a tiny town located in the state of New Mexico.
 With a population of 180 people and just one neighborhood, Animas is the 155th largest community in New Mexico.

-Because occupations involving physical labor dominate the local economy, Animas is generally considered to be a blue-collar town.
-36.11% of the Animas workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Animas, you'll notice that it is more blue-collar than most other communities in America.
+36.11% of Animas’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Animas is a town of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Animas who work in teaching (19.44%), personal care services (18.52%), and healthcare (10.19%).

 Animas’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The percentage of people in Animas who are college-educated is somewhat higher than the average US community of 21.84%: 28.06% of adults in Animas have at least a bachelor's degree.
+The overall education level of Animas is somewhat higher than in the average US city of 21.84%: 28.06% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Animas in 2022 was $31,729, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $126,916 for a family of four.
 However, Animas contains both very wealthy and poor people as well.